phaserjs/phaser/README.md

 * separateY updated to re-implement the 'riding platforms' special condition (thanks cocoademon)
 * SoundManager.onSoundDecode now dispatches the key followed by the sound object, also now dispatched by the Cache when doing an auto-decode on load.
 * Switch method of using trimmed sprites to support scaling and rotation (thanks cocoademon)
+* Most of the GameObjectFactory functions now have a group parameter, so you can do: game.add.sprite(x, y, frame, frameName, group) rather than defaulting to the World group.
+* Group.countLiving and countDead used to return -1 if the Group was empty, but now return 0.
+* Text can now be fixedToCamera, updated world/fixed to camera example to show this.

 Bug Fixes: